Cochran Mill Park: hiking the Henry Mill Falls Trail

 The hike descends steadily, meeting a gravel road at .3 mile.
 The Henry Mill Falls trail turns westbound, following the gravel road to a bridge spanning the shallow, smooth-flowing Cedar Branch Creek.

 The hike follows the gravel road, passing a long, grassy clearing on the right before crossing a concrete bridge at .8 mile.
 The trail departs the gravel road at .8 mile, following red trail blazes as it dives into the forest.

 Meeting the banks of Bear Creek at 1.3 miles, the hike turns right on a side trail to cross Bear Creek via widely-spaced stepping stones.
 Depending on the creek’s flow and depth, the crossing can be moderately difficult to challenging.

-The hike turns left after crossing, following the wide, meandering Bear Creek downstream northwest toward Henry Mill Falls.
-The trail crosses a small tributary, winding through young forest dotted with lichen-covered boulders and smooth rock outcrops, gently rolling elevation along the creek banks.
+The hike turns left after crossing, following the broad, meandering Bear Creek downstream northwest toward Henry Mill Falls.
+The trail crosses a small tributary, winding through a young forest dotted with lichen-covered boulders and smooth rock outcrops, gently rolling elevation along the creek banks.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.

 Cochran Mill Park: Henry Mill Falls Trail: Directions & Details

 $5 at the Cochran Mill Park trailhead.